Last Updated: July 6, 2026

 Building an Expert Professional Project in Microsoft Project

-Evaluate the Learning Objectives for Acquire Project Team (10 minutes)
+Evaluate Activity 10 Learning Objectives (10 minutes)

 To assess whether you have met the learning objectives outlined for the MS Project Master Class Book, you could review the following questions: